manang/internet-drafts/draft-muscariello-intarea-hicn.md

-The way consumers and producers synchronize depends on application requirements and the transport layer exposes a variety of services: stream/datagram, reliable/unreliable, with or without latency budgets etc. Independently of the specif requirements of the applications, producer sockets always perform data segmentation from the upper layer into Data Packets, as well as compute digital signatures on the packet security envelop.
+The way consumers and producers synchronize depends on application requirements and the transport layer exposes a variety of services: stream/datagram, reliable/unreliable, with or without latency budgets etc. Independently of the specific requirements of the applications, producer sockets always perform data segmentation from the upper layer into Data Packets, as well as compute digital signatures on the packet security envelop.
 This envelop can also be computed across a group of packets, by including a cryptographic hash of